davidsonfellipe/awesome-wpo/README.md

 - [ImageKit.io](https://imagekit.io) - Intelligent real-time image optimizations, image transformations with a global delivery network and storage.
 - [Optimizt](https://github.com/343dev/optimizt) - CLI image optimization tool.
 It can compress PNG, JPEG, GIF and SVG lossy and lossless, and also create AVIF and WebP versions for raster images.
 - [ResponsiveImage](https://responsive-image.dev/) - Generate optimized images (WebP, AVIF) and LQIP placeholders using Vite or webpack plugins and render responsive image markup with an image component for multiple frameworks.
+- [LeanImg](https://www.leanimg.com/) - Compress, resize, crop and convert to WebP/AVIF images in your browser, quick and easy

 ## Lazyloaders